seqscope/NovaScope/docs/basic_usage/job_config.md

   unit_id: <unit_id>                            ## Optional.
 See the "Main Fields" below.
   histology:                                    ## Optional.
 Histology information.
 Only required if histology alignment is needed.
 See the "Main Fields" below.
     ## specify the first input histology file
-    - path: <path_to_1st_histology_file>        ## REQUIRED FIELD - path to the input histology file
+    - path: <path_to_1st_histology_file>        ## REQUIRED FIELD.
+Path to the input histology file
-      magnification: <magnification>            ## Optional - specify the magnification of the input histology file, default is "10X"
+      magnification: <magnification>            ## Optional.
+Magnification of the input histology file, default is "10X".
-      figtype: <type>                           ## Optional - specify the type of the histology file.
+      figtype: <type>                           ## Optional.
+Type of the histology file.
 Options: "hne", "dapi", and "fl".
     ## if there is a second input histology file ...
     - path: <path_to_2nd_histology_file>
       magnification: <magnification>